souk4711/hakoniwa/README.md

 It can help you with:

-- Compile source code in a restricted sandbox, e.g. [makepkg][docs/makepkg]
+- Compile source code in a restricted sandbox, e.g. [makepkg with hakoniwa][docs/makepkg]
-- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox][docs/firefox]
+- Run browsers, or proprietary softwares in an isolated environment, e.g. [Firefox with hakoniwa][docs/firefox]

 It also provides a way like Firejail to wrap your command, read [this][docs/xdg] to learn more.